Point Lookout An email newsletter from Chaco Canyon Consulting

 Point Lookout

-Point LookoutThe Point Lookout Sandstone is the oldest element of the Mesa Verde Group of rocks, which comprise the geology of Chaco Canyon.
+The Point Lookout Sandstone is the oldest element of the Mesa Verde Group of rocks, which comprise the geology of Chaco Canyon.
 While the Point Lookout sandstone isn't actually visible in the canyon, it can be seen at Mesa Verde, and it forms the foundation of the geological structures at Chaco.
 I took its name for my email newsletter because I was looking for something that suggested a longer view — a vantage point from which we can better see where we're going.
 So when I found that this name was also connected to Chaco Canyon, I knew it had to be.
 The photo above is a view of Point Lookout, which is crowned with the sandstone that bears its name.
 (Photo courtesy US National Park Service)

 How to subscribe via RSS feed

 You can also receive Point Lookout via RSS feed.
 Each Wednesday's issue becomes available via RSS on the following Sunday.
-The advantages of RSS are many, but perhaps the main ones are that it reduces your email load and it isn't subject to overly agressive spam filtering.
-To subscribe via RSS, you'll need an RSS reader, and then you'll point it at the feed for Point Lookout, which is http://ChacoCanyon.com/rss/feed.xml.
+The advantages of RSS are many, but perhaps the main ones are that it reduces your email load and it isn't subject to overly aggressive spam filtering.
+To subscribe via RSS, you'll need an RSS reader, and then you'll point it at the feed for Point Lookout, which is http://www./rss/feed.xml.
 Learn more about how and why to subscribe via RSS.

 Subscription form

-Win a free copy of Geese Don't Land on Twigs!
+Win a free copy of Geese Don't Land on Twigs

-If you were referred by a friend or colleague who is already a subscriber, fill in their email address in the box labeled "How You Heard," and you'll each receive copies of Geese Don't Land on Twigs (and Other Observations about Life at Work), a collection of two years of past issues of Point Lookout.
+If you were referred by a friend or colleague who is already a subscriber, fill in their email address in the box labeled "How You Heard," and you'll each receive copies of Geese Don't Land on Twigs (and other observations about life at work), a collection of two years of past issues of Point Lookout.

 First name